pervozdanniy/proj1/README.md

 * Deployment instructions

 ## How to test it ##

+1. Authorization:
+    Our app provides Bearer token authorization mechanism providing a pair of tokens: `access_token` and `refresh_token`.

 1. Registration flow:
     * POST /auth/registration/start

     * POST /auth/registration/verify
         (on local version get code from logs of auth service)
     * POST /auth/registration/create/agreement